Vodhin/estate/README.md

 e107 v2.3.3 or later

-Tested with PHP 7.4.33, Later VErsions of PHP may cause problems (I'm working on that)
+Tested with PHP 7.4.33, later Versions of PHP may cause problems (I'm working on that)

 FEATURES